 Catriona felt that the administration processes worked well, with a form being signed by her at the beginning of the whole job, then each individual window being signed off by her once she was satisfied with it, then the whole job being signed off by her at the end.
 “The only practical issue was my having to be there at the start and end of the job but it does make sense.” commented Catriona.

 She also added that, “The quotation was perhaps too detailed and I didn’t immediately see that there would be an additional charge for any extra lead, though it was on the quote.
-But that wasn’t bad anyway as the RSM reused a lot of the lead from some of the old windows, which meant we saved money.”
+But that wasn’t bad anyway as they reused a lot of the lead from some of the old windows, which meant we saved money.”

 “We also saved money from the original quote as we had included work on some of the sills that the team found didn’t actually need doing when they got to them.”